sakshisubedi/design_pattern/src/com/structural/facade/README.md

 # Facade
 - Facade is a **structural design pattern** that provides a simplified interface to a library, a framework, or any other complex set of classes.
+- It provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher level interface that makes the subsystem easier to use.
+- A facade not only simplifies an interface, it decouples a client from a subsystem of components.
+Provides a simple interface to hide details of the complex system
 - A single class that represents an entire subsystem.
+This pattern allows to create any number of facades for a given subsystem.
 - Instead of making your code work with dozens of the framework classes directly, you create a facade class which encapsulates that functionality and hides it from the rest of the code.
 This structure also helps you to minimize the effort of upgrading to future versions of the framework or replacing it with another one.
 The only thing you’d need to change in your app would be the implementation of the facade’s methods.
-- Practically, every Abstract Factory is a type of Facade.
+- Practically, **every Abstract Factory is a type of Facade**.
 - Subsystem may be dependent with one another.
 In such case, facade can act as a coordinator and decouple the dependencies between the subsystems.
-- Provides a simple interface to hide details of the complex system
+- A facade is free to add its own "smarts" in addition to making use of the subsystem.
+- Facades **don't encapsulate** the subsystem classes; they merely provide a simplifies interface to their functionality.
+The subsystem classes still remain available for direct use by client that need to use more specific interfaces.
+This is a nice property of facade pattern: it provides a simplified interface while still exposing the full functionality of the system to those who may need it.
 - Used to provide an abstraction layer over complex classes or subsystems to expose only what is required for the client.
 - Reduces the efforts required to make changes if the library changes and the code is highly coupled with each other